NeurodataWithoutBorders/pynwb/docs/source/update_requirements.rst

 requirements-(dev|doc).txt
 ==========================

-Any of these requirements files can be updated updated using the following scripts:
+Any of these requirements files can be updated using the following scripts:

 .. code::